Mexico recording provides audio of drug lord Guzman's jailbreak

-MEXICO CITY (Reuters) - Loud hammering was audible in Mexican drug lord Joaquin “El Chapo” Guzman’s prison cell when accomplices tunneled inside to spring him in July, but guards failed to act, according to recordings released by broadcaster Televisa on Wednesday.
+MEXICO CITY, Oct 14 (Reuters) - Loud hammering was audible in Mexican drug lord Joaquin “El Chapo” Guzman’s prison cell when accomplices tunneled inside to spring him in July, but guards failed to act, according to recordings released by broadcaster Televisa on Wednesday.

 Grainy video footage broadcast by Televisa revealed Guzman turned up the volume on a televisual device by his bed to drown out the noise as his helpers hammered a hole through the floor under the shower, the only blind spot in the cell.